stringfestdata/data-brain-teasers/README.md

 Data brain teasers, brought to you by Stringfest Analytics.

-Check the [`solutions.md` file in this repo](https://github.com/stringfestdata/data-brain-teasers/blob/main/solutions.md) for the answers.

-### For more analytics content, [subscribe at stringfestanalytics.com](http://stringfestanalytics.com).
+### To get the answers, [subscribe for exclusive access to our analytics resource library](http://stringfestanalytics.com/subscribe/).

 ## 1